donishadsmith/DEI-R-Workshop.github.io/Lesson 3 - Manipulating Dataframes using the Tidyverse & Conditional and Iterative Statements.md

 ## Conditional & Iterative Statements

-Data manipulation can be a repetitive task if you need to perform the same or multiple operations on several columns of a dataframe.
+Data manipulation can be a repetitive task if you need to perform the same or multiple operations on several columns of a data frame.
 Conditional and iterative statements can be combined to automate this task.

 ### Logical expressions

 Logical expressions returns a `TRUE` or `FALSE` value.
 Logical expressions are made using logical operators.

-`R` has a few logical operators that can return a `TRUE` or `FALSE` value.
+`R` has a few logical operators that can return a `TRUE` or `FALSE` value:

 - `>` : Greater than operator, evaluates if a **numeric** object on the left of the operator is greater than the numeric object to the right of the operator.